Wong Java House Ayam Penyet [CLOSED]

 Ayam penyet is a sizzling signature dish at Wong Java House.

 To say that fried chicken is one of my favorite foods is an understatement.
 Every chance I get to try a new version, there’s pretty much never a red light.
+Just the opposite.
 Still, it took a trip to Wong Java House, Ade Kurniawan’s restaurant set amidst Alhambra auto body shops, to tussle with Indonesian ayam penyet for the first time.
+I’ve never had fried chicken like this before.

-Ayam Penyet ($7.50) features chicken that’s marinated in galangal, turmeric, lemongrass and candlenut.
-The bird bathes in those spices, becoming fragrant inside and out.
-Un-battered chicken cooks in vegetable oil and arrives in a massive stone bowl on a bed of spicy sambal crafted from red jalapenos, Thai chiles, and dried shrimp.
+Ayam Penyet ($7.50) at Wong Java House features chicken that’s marinated in galangal, turmeric, lemongrass and candlenut.
+The bird bathes in those spices, becoming fragrant and deeply delicious inside and out.
+Un-battered chicken cooks in vegetable oil and arrives in a massive stone bowl on a bed of spicy sambal crafted from red jalapeƱos, Thai chiles, and dried shrimp.
 Better yet, the aforementioned spices join the fried chicken party in the form of a crisp, chewy thatch, which is powerfully flavorful.
-Cooling cucumber also nestles into the enormous bowl.
-The chicken probably stayed in the fryer for a little too long, but considering the bold flavors, Wong Java House’s ayam penyet still proved to be one of L.A.’s more unique fried chicken preparations.
+Cooling cucumber also nestles into the enormous bowl, providing crunchy, mild contrast.
+The chicken probably stayed in the fryer for a little too long, but considering the bird boasted such bold flavors, I didn’t mind.
+Wong Java House’s ayam penyet still proved to be one of the more unique fried chicken preparations in Los Angeles.

 Tags: